AbasimaEtim/Northwind-Traders-2015-First-Quarter-Report-on-Power-BI/README.md

 ```
 Net sales = unit price * quantity * (1-discount)
 ```
-The average discount applied across all transactions during this period was 5%.
+The average discount applied during this period was 5%.
 691 transactions has been placed and there are 76 unique products available in the store.

 ---------
 - Which products drove the highest net sales in the first half of 2015?